lawrennd/snippets/_neurips/includes/impact-of-papers-ten-years-on.md

 \newslide{Accepted Papers 2021}

-\figure{\includediagram{\diagramsDir/neurips/citations-vs-average-impact-accept}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average impact score for accepted papers.
-To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-impact-accept}
+\figure{\includediagram{\diagramsDir/neurips/2021-06-11-citations-vs-average-impact-accept}{70%}}{Citation data from 2021.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average impact score for accepted papers.
+To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-impact-accept-2021-06-11}

 \newslide{Accepted Papers 2024}

-\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-impact-accept}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average impact score for accepted papers.
+\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-impact-accept}{70%}}{Citation data from 2024.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average impact score for accepted papers.
 To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-impact-accept-2024-05-22}

 \notes{Finally, we also looked at correlation between the *confidence* score